 We need life curators to survive.
-We trust them to pre-process that part for us from raw data to information to meaning, so we can spend less energy having to do it ourselves.
-And vice versa, we fulfil this role in certain ways for others, too.
-It’s a simple and effective survival system which saves time and energy, and scales well.
-We give our trust to others because we need to, and we will do so time and again, because it works.
+We trust them to pre-process raw data to information to meaning, so we can spend less energy having to do it ourselves.
+And we fulfill this role for others, too.
+It’s a simple and effective survival system which saves time and energy, and scales.
+We give our trust to others because we need to, and because it works.

 Life is indeed a dream.
-Only once in a while we get the chance to stand in our treetop, push that fig leaf aside and have a clear view of our true context and reality.
-All other times, we’re wading through the molasses of reality itself, with never a full sense of the complete context surrounding us.
-But then again, it would be impossible to be fully aware all the time.
-It would be intolerable, impossible to process.
-We’d be stifled by the thought of every possible catastrophic butterfly effect we’d set in motion.
-We’d be essentially rendered still, immobilised and impossible to move, for fear of future history.
+All other times, we’re wading through the molasses of reality, with never a full sense of the complete context surrounding us.
+But then again, it would be intolerable to be fully aware all the time.
+It would be impossible to process.
+We’d be stifled by the thought of every catastrophic butterfly effect we’d set in motion.
+We’d be rendered still, immobilised for fear of future history.

-So our mind unfreezes us by turning a blind eye to realities that we know are there, but that take up too much processing time to continually keep on our foreground.
-We learn to guesstimate the boundaries within which we wade, and our awareness of overlapping contexts, our ability to think inside a different one and our willingness to do so, defines us.
+Our minds unfreeze us by refusing to see realities that we know are there but take up too much processing time to continually foreground.
+We learn to estimate the boundaries within which we operate, and our awareness of overlapping contexts, our ability to think inside a different one and our willingness to do so, defines us.

-We could conclude that we’re continually in a dream of sorts inside this reality.
-Like a kaleidoscope we apply our Personal Great Filter to everything we see.
+We could conclude that we’re in a dream inside this reality.
+Like a kaleidoscope we apply a personal great filter to everything we see.
 We force meaning onto reality with great ease, changing and colouring it along the way, shaping ourselves subconsciously over a lifetime, continually adding to or subtracting from the weight we carry, giving us wings or chaining us to the ground.

 No reality will stand between us and what we want to see.